 [ TABLE 1 HERE ]

-Teaching will readily expand beyond 2-days a week on average if permitted to by the researcher, as will administrative duties, and this load is spread unevenly throughout the year; it is common for little research (including impact) to be possible in term times, with a real that none is possible for 1-2 months during a busy term (i.e. if an imbalance in teaching load between terms exists).
+Teaching will readily expand beyond 2-days a week on average if permitted to by the researcher, as will administrative duties, and this load is spread unevenly throughout the year; it is common for little research (including impact) to be possible in term times, with a real chance that none is possible for 1-2 months during a busy term (i.e. if an imbalance in teaching load between terms exists).
 This effect becomes severe if programmes or modules need to be rewritten or restructured, which can take hundreds of hours whilst other demands do not lessen.

 Duties occurring in most job specifications (black type in Table 1) are all time-consuming requirements.
 However, in the experience of the academic co-authors those with low numbers of occurrences are also ubiquitous (e.g. reviewing funding bids and papers written by others) and illustrate the numerous other activities a researcher is simply expected to find time for (e.g. see Lazarsfeld-Jensen and Morgan, 2009).
 Several activities to show leadership outside the university are also usually required.
-Examples of such roles include journal editing, sitting on panels assessing funding bids, treasurer for learned societies (e.g. British Society for Geomorphology), examiner at other universities, sitting on government committees, working with funding bodies to define future research directions, and outreach (e.g. Pint of Science https://pintofscience.co.uk/).
-Note that a scientist's own, hands-on research activity (i.e. doing it rather than managing it) forms a relatively small part of the 2-days per week allocated to 'Research', and impact (a.k.a. innovation, consultancy or ) is only a subpart of this.
+Examples of such roles include journal editing, sitting on panels assessing funding bids, treasurer for learned societies (e.g. British Society for Geomorphology), external examiner at other universities, sitting on government committees, working with funding bodies to define future research directions, and outreach (e.g. Pint of Science https://pintofscience.co.uk/).
+Note that a scientist's own, hands-on research activity (i.e. doing it rather than managing it) forms a relatively small part of the 2-days per week allocated to 'Research', and impact (a.k.a. innovation, consultancy or KE) is only a subpart of this.

-Professors and Readers are usually expected to undertake more substantive management roles (e.g. Head of Department, lead of a Doctoral Training Centre, Admissions Tutor, Programme Director)ther requirements are sometimes reduced to account for such time commitment(e.g. Lazarsfeld-Jensen and Morgan, 2009)
+Professors and Readers are also usually expected to undertake more substantive management roles (e.g. Head of Department, lead of a Doctoral Training Centre, Admissions Tutor, Programme Director).
+Other requirements are sometimes reduced to account for such time commitments, and the workload models used to measure and allocate such activities are often controversial (e.g. Lazarsfeld-Jensen and Morgan, 2009).

-have an array of competing demands upon their time, In summary, a highly time-limited environment Sect. .1.1.
-Thus, these results provide necessary context to understand what specific work our illustrative scientist will or will not be able to do, and why (Sect. ).
+These day-to-day tasks show that scientists have an array of competing demands upon their time, and so they frame what a typical university-based scientist can do, whatever their underlying desires and motives may or may not be.
+In summary, a highly time-limited environment is indicated, as discussed in Sect.
+6.1.1.
+Thus, these results provide necessary context to understand what specific work our illustrative scientist will or will not be able to do, and why (see Sect.
+6).

-.3 Criteria used to assess research scientists in universities
+5.3 Criteria used to assess research scientists in universities

-Table 2 is an indicative set of criteria for an early- to mid-career UK academic, thematic analysis of promotion criteria to Senior Lecturer.
-On balance, and taken as an illustrative realisation of a more complex totality, these are a fair representation of criteria in the experience of the 17 academic co-authors.
+Table 2 is an indicative set of appraisal criteria for an early- to mid-career UK academic, derived from thematic analysis of promotion criteria to Senior Lecturer.
+On balance, and taken as an illustrative realisation of a more complex totality, these are a fair representation of criteria used to frame yearly appraisals in the experience of the 17 academic co-authors.

 Of the four main areas (i.e. Research - R, Teaching - T, Enterprise/Impact - E/I, Leadership/Administration - L/A), all but E/I are always present as a main heading within the criteria (Table 2).
 E/I is a main heading in only 3 of the 10 institutions (30%), although detailed examination of the documents reveals that criteria relating to E/I are pervasively present in all UK institutions.
 This is consistent with the knowledge and experience of the 17 academic co-authors.